pulumi/docs/content/docs/console/continuous-delivery/github-actions.md

 Note that by using the `pulumi/actions` Docker image, these workflow actions will automatically download and use the latest version of Pulumi.
-If you prefer to use a specific version of Pulumi, you can replace all occurrences of `uses = "docker://pulumi/actions"` with a container image that contains the version as a tag, for instance `uses = "docker://pulumi/actions:v0.16.6"`.
+If you prefer to use a specific version of Pulumi, you can replace all occurrences of `uses = "docker://pulumi/actions"` with a container image that contains the version as a tag.
+For instance `uses = "docker://pulumi/actions:v0.16.6"`.

 We've also included a prelimarily `Build` action &mdash; and declared it as a